drewipson/sentiment-demo/sentiment-kaggle/README.md

 sentiment-demo
 ==============================

 A UVU Data Science Demo showcasing the basics of sentiment analysis and data exploration.
-This project also covers a brief demo of streamlit to make models available for production use.
+This project also covers a brief demo of streamlit to make models available with a front end use.
+You can run the streamlit application by navigating to the `/src` directory and run the following command:

+`streamlit run visualize.py`

 Project Organization
 ------------